 There are some simple ways that you can prioritize mental and physical health while everyone is dealing with the current pandemic.
-Here are some fantastic strategies you can use throughout the year with remote workers as well as now when many new employees are working from home.
+Here are some fantastic strategies you can use throughout the year to help create a healthy workplace for remote workers.

 1. Offer A Home Gym Stipend